 This is an online, interactive lab powered by Thinkscape.
 Each lab contains instructions, multimedia, and assessments in an online environment where students can learn at their own pace.
 As an instructor, you can create and edit instances of this lab, assign them to students, and view student progress.

-This is an online, interactive course powered by Thinkscape.
+This is an online, interactive learning set powered by Thinkscape.
 Each included lab contains instructions, multimedia, and assessments in an online environment where students can learn at their own pace.
-As an instructor, you can create and edit instances of this course, assign them to students, and view student progress.
+As an instructor, you can create and edit instances of this learning set, assign them to students, and view student progress.

 Incorporating code reviews into your software development process costs nothing, requires little research or effort, and provides a significant improvement in code quality.
 Of all the investments that your team could potentially make in your software development process, this one is reasonably easy with a very high ROI.
 Why isn't every team and individual engaging in code reviews?
 Because it requires humility to post code to a team for critique.
 Before embarking on integrating design and code reviews, read this classic blog series from LabVIEW Champion Brian Powell